alirezasalehniya/Modern-Robotics/Course 1: Foundations of Robot Motion/Week 1/1. Practice Quiz /README.md

 ### Question 5:

 A rigid body in n-dimensional space has m total degrees of freedom.
 How many of these m degrees of freedom are angular (not linear)?
 Select all that apply.
-(This is consistently one of the most incorrectly answered questions in this course, so think about it carefully!)
+(This is consistently one of the most incorrectly answered questions in this course, so think about it carefully!)<br>
-&#10004; m-n
+&#10004; m-n<br>
-&#10004; n(n-1)/2
+&#10004; n(n-1)/2<br>
-&#10008; Neither of the above.
+&#10006; Neither of the above.<br>